danroth-nyt/heretics-guide-dying-lands/docs/PROJECT_SUMMARY.md

 - Mobile-responsive design with touch controls
 - Print-ready output

-The project has evolved from a basic map generator into a comprehensive solo/GM toolkit for the MÖRK BORG Heretic's Guide to Dying Lands supplement.
+The project has evolved from a basic map generator into a comprehensive solo/GM toolkit for the MÖRK BORG Heretic's Guide to Dying Lands supplement, with oracle tables from Reclvse Version 1.9.

 **FOR THE DYING LANDS** ☠